-- Incorporation of related literature (5%) the extent to which reference material is incorporated and relevant to your topic. - Concept mastery (10%) the extent to which knowledge, application, critical analysis and evaluation of relevant issues is demonstrated.
+• Incorporation of related literature (5%) - the extent to which reference material is incorporated (at least 5 required/recommended readings) and relevant to your topic.

-- Integration (10%) the extent to which relevant material is integrated into the conceptualization and application of the response to the identified injustice along with the self-reflection on your own attitudes/thoughts on the topic and relevance to practice. - Clarity and organization (5%) of the overall project, including writing style, grammar and spelling, and the extent to which APA style is adhered to in the references section.
+- Concept mastery (10%) the extent to which knowledge, application, critical analysis and evaluation of relevant issues is demonstrated. - Integration (10%) the extent to which relevant material is integrated into the conceptualization and application of the response to the identified injustice along with the self-reflection on your own attitudes/thoughts on the topic and relevance to practice. - Clarity and organization (5%) of the overall project, including writing style, grammar and spelling, and the extent to which APA style is adhered to in the references section.